-The Civil Aviation Board (JAC) was founded 28 December of the year 2006, Law No. 491-06, issued by President Leonel Fenández Reyna by the need for a body to regulate all aspects air transport and civil aviation in the Dominican Republic, with regard to issues of safety, aviation, economic and political navigation, among others, all aeronautical activity taking place in the country.
-This aims to issue commercial aero policies, regulate economic aspects of air transport and the important mission as an agency of the executive branch, to advise the President of the Republic in all matters relating to commercial aviation in the Dominican Republic.
+The Civil Aviation Board (JAC), was founded 28 December of the year 2006, through Law No. 491-06, Issued by President Leonel Fenández Reyna for the need to have an agency to regulate all aspects related to air transport and civil aviation in the Dominican Republic, with regard to the issues of safety, air navigation, economic and political, among others, of all the aeronautical activity that takes place in the country.
+This with the aim of Dictate aero commercial policies, regulate the economic aspects of air transport and the important mission, as a body dependent on the Executive Power, to advise the President of the Republic in everything related to Commercial Aviation of the Dominican Republic.

 Bilateral relations: At present the country has formal bilateral relations with more than 40 sovereign states by signing and / ratification of Air Services Agreements.
 These agreements allow the conquest of new markets, expanding the country's connectivity with other destinations and a consequent increase in the movement of passengers and cargo and in operations, both regular and charter.

 International Quality Certification ISO 9001-2008: To improve the administrative and internal operational processes, the Civil Aviation Board implemented internationally certified since September 2010 year a system of quality management based on ISO 9001-2008.
 This external audit, conducted by the company Societe Gestion Surveillance (SGS), successfully concluded having found full compliance with the requirements of the standard, legal and regulatory requirements.
 The Board was successfully recertified in July 2014 in an audit without contingencies.